 As we knew, the amounts you owe but have not even paid are known as Liabilities and, it is now easy to understand what is payroll Liabilities, these Liabilities include withheld payroll tax amount.

-QuickBooks’s Online Payroll System does not process the checks which are used to pay the non-tax liabilities.
+QuickBooks’s Online Payroll System does not process the checks that are used to pay the non-tax liabilities.
 You cannot create or send payroll checks if they fall in this category unless you go to the check screen and create these payrolls from there.

 If you do not know the process or need assistance with the same, just follow the guidelines provided below by the QBPayrollHelp help team.
 We are going to help you out in creating a payroll liability check also you can check out how to create QuickBooks Payroll Liabilities Report in simple steps.